james702283/AI-Cohort-Daily-Check-in/README.md

    * Save this README.md file into the same folder.

 2. Open a Terminal or Command Prompt:
-   * Navigate into the folder you just created.
-For example: `cd Desktop/my-checkin-app`
+   * Navigate into the folder you just created (e.g., cd Desktop/my-checkin-app).

 3. Create a virtual environment (recommended):
    ```bash